-Global networking is currently only available on NVIDIA GPU Pods.
+Global networking is currently only available for NVIDIA GPU Pods.

 Enable global networking